louresb/louresb/README.md

     <img src="https://readme-typing-svg.demolab.com/?lines=Hello%20world!%20My%20name%20is%20Bruno%20Loures.;I%20am%20always%20learning%20new%20things!;Welcome%20to%20my%20GitHub%20profile!&font=OpenSans%20Code&center=true&width=440&height=45&color=0080FF&vCenter=true&pause=1000&size=19" /></a>
 </p>

-I'm a technology enthusiast based in Rio de Janeiro, Brazil, with a degree in Economics from Universidade Federal Fluminense.
-I have a broad interest in creating things and solving problems with technology, whether it's building web applications, designing user interfaces, or learning new programming languages.
+I'm a technology enthusiast based in Rio de Janeiro, Brazil, with a broad interest in creating things and solving problems with technology, whether it's building web applications, designing user interfaces or learning new programming languages.

-In 2022, I was introduced to [DIO](https://www.dio.me/), a platform that connects people and companies, opening up amazing opportunities for learning and growth.
-It was there that I began my journey into web development, writing my first lines of code and building my first webpages.
-Since then, I have been dedicated to learning and improving my skills.
-To achieve this, I have been studying at [Balta.io](https://balta.io/) and [Microsoft Learn](https://learn.microsoft.com/), where I began to feel more confident about my .NET skills.

 More recently, I’ve worked as a .NET developer on projects including a project management system (SGGP) used by Hospital Albert Einstein, developed with .NET, MySQL, and Angular.
 I was responsible for building the backend, which included features like Microsoft Bookings integration, PDF generation, dashboards, user and area management, and internal chat.
 I also contributed to the evolution of similar solutions with a multi-tenant architecture.
 Throughout these experiences, the team followed Scrum methodology and used Azure DevOps for collaboration.